 When we have noticed any spines (quills) in the cage, my daughter is generally more vigilant with her hedgehog and if he seems more irritable, she simply puts him back into his cage.

 In conclusion, as you spend more time with your hedgehog you start to learn more about their personalities and how they respond including pre-warnings about potential opportunities for them to bite.

 Generally, when they are tame and have become used to their owners they don’t tend to bite.
 Initially, they may bite but steps can be taken to limit this and using the 6 steps we’ve come up with makes a difference.

-Do African Pygmy Hedgehogs like to cuddle?
-Pygmy hedgehogs do like to cuddle by relaxing in the hands of their owners and sometimes they can be so relaxed, they’ll fall asleep this way.
+Do hedgehogs like to cuddle?
+Hedgehogs do like to cuddle by relaxing in the hands of their owners and sometimes they can be so relaxed, they’ll fall asleep this way.

-Do African Pygmy Hedgehogs bond with their owners?
-Yes, pygmy hedgehogs can bond with their owners but it can take time and some hedgehogs are harder to bond with than others, as all hedgehogs have different personalities.
+Do hedgehogs bond with their owners?
+Yes, hedgehogs can bond with their owners but it can take time and some hedgehogs are harder to bond with than others, as all hedgehogs have different personalities.